Digi NCR-7197 Drivers, Print Errors, Repeated Output, and Connectivity Failures

-What users observed: Each time the system started, resumed from standby, or reloaded drivers, the printer immediately fed paper and printed dozens of lines containing only the letter “Z.” This happened consistently and wasted paper every cycle.
+What users observed: On system startup, resume from standby, or driver reload, the printer immediately fed paper and printed multiple lines containing only the letter “Z.” This occurred consistently and repeated every cycle.

-What was tried: Different versions of the Edgeport USB-to-serial driver and the NCR POS-ready driver were installed.
-Full system resets and driver reinstalls were attempted, but the behavior did not change.
+What was tried: Different versions of the Edgeport USB-to-serial driver and NCR POS-ready drivers were installed.
+Full system resets and repeated driver reinstalls were performed.

-Where this ended: The model and operating system involved were already outdated, and long-term stability was not clearly established.
+How this played out: Recognition was not reliably restored.
+The system and printer combination were already outdated, and long-term stability or compatibility was not clearly re-established.

 Other devices showing similar behavior: